 What Is an Issue?

 Unlike risks, which are potential problems that might occur, issues are actual problems that have already arisen and need to be addressed.
-Issues can occur at any stage of the project, and they pose a threat to the successful completion of the project goals.
+Issues can occur at any stage of the project, and they threaten the successful completion of the project goals.

-The obstacle an issue presents can vary in severity, from a small hiccup that can be quickly patched up to a major setback that completely halts progress.
-With that, it puts risk management strategies to test, as ignoring the issue may lead to even more significant problems down the road.
+The obstacle an issue presents can vary in severity, from a minor hiccup that can be quickly patched up to a significant setback that completely halts progress.
+With that, it puts risk management strategies to the test, as ignoring the issue may lead to even more significant problems.

 Types of Issues in Project Management

-It’s safe to assume that a majority of issues come from risks, assessed or not, that have materialized.
-One way to categorize them is by the means of their occurrence:
+It’s safe to assume that most issues come from risks, assessed or not, that have materialized.
+One way to categorize them is by means of their occurrence:

 - Internal issues – communication gaps, conflicting goals, and team members not pulling their weight are only some of the internal problems that can lead to issues.
-Team members should be well-versed in the project management process and their role within it to avoid any misunderstandings.
+Team members should be well-versed in the project management process and their role in avoiding misunderstandings.

 - Time-related issues – these include anything from delays in project tasks to missed deadlines.
-Having a clear and achievable timeline is crucial for every project, as it sets expectations and gives everyone involved a reference point.
+A clear and achievable timeline is crucial for every project, as it sets expectations and gives everyone involved a reference point.